All blog posts

 Customer Lifetime Value

 One of the holy grail metrics for any business is Customer Lifetime Value (CLV, aka LTV).
 With sufficient data, you can place a dollar value for any of your customers, no matter what purchase funnel stage they are in, and consequently prioritize your actions based on it.
+Understanding CLV can also help you see the financial benefits, as retaining customers for longer periods can lead to increased revenue and profitability, ultimately saving you money.
 The more data you have the more you can segment your customers which leads to a more accurate measure of CLV — for example, customers from different channels like Facebook ads or Google organic search; could have drastically different values.

 Here are just a few things you can do with an accurate CLV: